loader image

 Talk with Your Attorney

-Those who are going through amicable divorces or who can settle don’t always need to work with attorneys.
+Those who are going through amicable divorces or who can settle may be able to work with a legal paraprofessional at a much reduced cost.
 However, when you have a divorce that is contentious or that you know is going to go to trial, you really do want to have an attorney on your side.

 Make sure the attorney is up to date with everything that’s happened up to the point where you have hired them.
 They are going to have a range of questions, of course, so answer them to the best of your ability.